Frequently Asked Questions

 We are The Troubadour Baker in Seattle, Washington.
 We are NOT Troubadour Bakery in Milwaukee, Wisconsin.

-We were actually in business BEFORE Milwaukee's Troubadour Bakery.
+(We were actually in business BEFORE them, #justsayin')

 Where can I pick up my cake?

-Orders can be scheduled for picked up afternoons or evenings at our kitchen, located at 1714 N 44th St in Seattle's Wallingford neighborhood.
+Orders can be scheduled for picked up by appointment only at our kitchen, located at 1714 N 44th St in Seattle's Wallingford neighborhood.

 Can you deliver my cake?